xyuae/Fullstack-project-quality-indicator/README.md

 	- reorganized project structure
 - 8/28 - 9/8: Querying mongo database and Authentication
 - Milestone: Query and User authentication function from the server.
+  - Completed CRUD function for project API and frontend
+  - Design UI style to meet business demand
+  -

 ## To do
 - build and query MongoDB database